 - Pr = pressure

-The gel strength determined at the surface may, however, not be fully representative of the effective gel strength in the hole, especially if the gelation of the mud takes place under the influence of heat.
+However, the gel strength determined at the surface may be partially representative of the effective obe in the hole, especially if the gelation of the mud takes place under the influence of heat.

-Moving the mud following a stagnant period (e.g. moving the drill string or starting the pump) should not produce a dangerous overpressure.
-If at all possible, the gel should be broken up by rotating the string before mud circulation is started.
+Moving the mud following a stagnant period (e.g., moving the drill string or starting the pump) should not produce a dangerous overpressure.
+If possible, the gel should be broken up by rotating the string before starting mud circulation.

 - Firstly, Marsh funnel – a simple device for indication of viscosity and gel strength on a routine basis,

-- Secondly, Direct-indicating viscometer – a mechanical device for measurement of viscosity at varying shear rates.
+- Secondly, a Direct-indicating viscometer – a mechanical device for measurement of viscosity at varying shear rates.

 - Shearometer: used to obtain information concerning shear strength.

 The Values Of 10 Secs & 10 Mins Gels